hospitaljobsin/hospitaljobsin/README.md

 - save the access key ID and secret key in the environment variables

-Create a free SSL certificate for your domain using AWS Route 53 and AWS Certificate Manager (ACM):

-Log in to the AWS Management Console
-Navigate to the ACM service by searching for "ACM" and selecting "Certificate Manager" Use Route 53 to create a CNAME record for the SSL/TLS certificate
 - run terraform apply
-- update GoDaddy's NS records to the Route 53 nameservers
+- update GoDaddy's NS records to the Route 53 nameservers midway, to ensure certificate validation takes place